BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **LSP** Payment confirmation

-- MUST monitor the blockchain and update `onchain_payments`.
+- MUST monitor the blockchain and update `onchain_payment`.
 - IF `onchain_block_confirmations_required` is 0 and incoming transaction fee is greater than `minimum_fee_for_0conf`:
   - SHOULD set the transaction as confirmed.
 - IF `onchain_block_confirmations_required` is equal or greater than 1: